2SuuNNNy/BNGT-Website/README.md

 # BNGT Website 🌐

 BNGT is a modern and responsive web platform built with a strong focus on clean UI/UX, performance, and scalability.
-This project follows modern web development practices to deliver a smooth and reliable user experience across all devices.
+The project follows modern web development practices to deliver a smooth and reliable user experience across all devices.

 ## 🚀 Features
 - Responsive and mobile-friendly layout